dyldonahue/dyldonahue/README.md

 * Abstract CAN, SPI, I2C communication
 * Develop control code to ensure correct behavior from charger, motor controller, & other peripherals
-* Recieve and process data from Accumulator & other peripherals.
+* Recieve and process data from accumulator & other peripherals.

 <br />